tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 ### Resource Manager

 The resource manager uses locks to manage access to resources by different entity groups.
 A entity group is only a fancy name for an id which is associated with a certain type of entities like a certain civilization.
 To find the nearest resource or entity with a certain resource it uses an algorithm to calculate the distance between the given position and the position of the resource.
-Currently this is the euclidian distance.

 ## Configuration